temporalio/edu-102-java-code/exercises/debug-activity/README.md

 does by using the Web UI to interpret the Event History.

 1. Change to the `exercises/debug-activity/practice` directory
+   1. If you are using the GitPod environment, you can run `ex3`
 2. Run `mvn clean compile` to compile the code
 3. Start a Worker by running `mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
+   1. If you're using the GitPod Environment, you can run `ex3w`
 4. In another terminal window, run the above command to start another Worker.
 5. In another terminal window, run `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"` to start the Workflow
+   1. If you're using the GitPod Environment, you can run `ex3st`

 ## Part B: Interpret Workflow Execution by Using the Web UI